GongRzhe/Calendar-Autoauth-MCP-Server/README.md

    > - Both Desktop app and Web application credentials are supported
    > - For Web application credentials, make sure to add `http://localhost:3000/oauth2callback` to your authorized redirect URIs

-3. Configure in Cursor Desktop:
+3. Configure in Claude Desktop:

 ```json
 {